Clinicians and Directors

-Anna Teagarden has been the Director of Children's Music at St. Paul’s United Methodist Church since 2005.
-She directs over one hundred children weekly in various children's choirs at St. Paul's.
+Anna Teagarden is currently the Associate Director of Music and SJD Choristers at the Church of St. John the Divine.
+She previously served as the Director of Children's Music at St. Paul’s United Methodist Church for 16 years.
 She has managed the RSCM Gulf Coast Course for the past ten years.
 During that time, the RSCM Gulf Coast Course choir has performed advanced repertoire such as Handel's Messiah, Britten's Rejoice in the Lamb, as well as works by Howells, Vierne, Mozart, and many others.

 Anna received her Master’s Degree in Voice Performance from the University of Texas.
 She has performed regularly as a soprano soloist.
 Acclaimed for her musicality and versatility, Anna has sung in many of the world's great Cathedrals, including Westminster Abbey, Ely Cathedral, Exeter Cathedral, York Minster, National Cathedral, St. Thomas 5th Avenue in New York City, and Thomaskirche Liepzig.
 She has sung with the RSCM National Choir for three years.
 She also performs regularly as a jazz vocalist with leading jazz musicians.
 She also joined Bach Society Houston in 2017.

 Her love of Anglican music began with a trip to Germany and York England, where the St. Paul’s Choir was in residence in the summer of 1999 under the direction of Robert Brewer.
 She has since been very involved with the Royal School of Church Music as Manager of the Gulf Coast course.
 Anna became a certified examiner for the RSCM bronze and silver exams in 2013.

 Anna continues to teach, sing and conduct at St. John's and has served as clinician for various workshops and festivals throughout the state.
 She has a private studio where she prepares young singers for auditions.
 She is married with twin daughters.